spurcell/docs/docs/data.md

-The link operator `><` produces a new array containing the elements of the left array followed by the elements of the right array.
+The concatenation operator `><` produces a new array containing the elements of the left array followed by the elements of the right array.

 ```
-western = ["K2", "Nanga Parbat"];
+western is ["K2", "Nanga Parbat"];
-eastern = ["Everest", "Lhotse", "Kangchenjunga"];
+eastern is ["Everest", "Lhotse", "Kangchenjunga"];

-mountains = western >< eastern;        // combine two arrays
+mountains = western >< eastern;        // evaluates to the concat of the two immutable arrays

 // Q: why does the statement below add one string element instead of
 // six character elements to the back of the array?